FormstoneClassic/Gridlock/src/README.md

 <div class="min-3 mobile-2 ...">...</div>
 ```

-The `all-X` class gives you the ability to create a cell that spans all available columns on all screen sizes:
+The `all-X` classes give you the ability to create a cell that spans the specified width on all screen sizes (only works with fraction cells):

 ```
 <div class="all-full ...">...</div>